qzhan321/Bayesian-formulation-varcoding-MOI-estimation/README.md

 | `utilFile`  | Local path to the downloadable object **[s_givenMOI_list](https://github.com/qzhan321/Bayesian-formulation-varcoding-MOI-estimation/blob/main/scripts/s_givenMOI_list)**|
 | `saveDir`  | Path to the directory where the output will be saved |

-The above example command will output a list of objects.
-When set the argument **fromIndividualToPop** to be 'pool', the output list contains two objects, i.e., one matrix recording the maximum a posteriori MOI estimate for each sampled individual, and a second matrix recording the probability distribution at the population level.
-The matrix at the individual level looks like the following, with a **prob** column storing the actual probability of MOI = maxAPosMOIEst (the maximum a posteriori MOI estimate).
+The above example command will output a list of two objects.
+When set the argument **fromIndividualToPop** to be 'pool', the output list contains one matrix which records the maximum a posteriori MOI estimate for each sampled individual, and a second matrix which records the probability distribution at the population level.
+The matrix at the individual level looks like the example below, with a **prob** column storing the actual probability of MOI = maxAPosMOIEst (the maximum a posteriori MOI estimate).
 | HostID | NumDBLαTypes | maxAPosMOIEst | prob |
 | :--: | :---------: | :--: | :--: |
 | `RS1MRS0432.MID76.76.P6.dec15` | 46 | 2 | 0.9870216 |
 | `RS1MRS1967.MID88.88.P6.dec15`  | 95 | 3 | 0.8315176 |

-Population level:
+The matrix at the population level:
 | MOI | prob |
 | :--: | :--: |
 | 1 | 0.108029197 |